 You didn’t come here to read about my easy friendships and I didn’t come here to write about them.
 We all want the gossip.
 Thank god for other people’s drama, it is the spice of life here in the middle of the sea.
 There is nothing more fun than finding out who’s hooking up with who this week.
 Or better yet who cheated on who or broke up with who or which two people requested to link contracts after fucking for two weeks.
 It is wild to me how quickly people “fall in love”.
 I have to remind myself that when you are young, things can feel very intense, and as previously stated, that is amplified here.
 If you connect with someone and the sex is great and you suddenly spend every single night together and share every meal without taking a break, it can feel like love very quickly.
 I’m also impressed at how quickly people get together and then split up and move on.
 It makes my head spin but it certainly keeps me entertained.

 I am going to be very honest with you now.
 I can be very judgmental of people who can’t be alone.
 This is a flaw in myself that I am trying to work on.
 I see these hot young babes focusing all of their attention on getting a man.
 They go to crew bar every night or they spend all their time at a party dancing up against some guest musician who just came onboard instead of talking to their friends and I can’t help but see a weakness in character.
-In reality I’m just jealous that I’m too shy to do that sort of thing.
+In reality I’m just jealous that I’m too shy or insecure to do that sort of thing.
 But it also feels to me that women do this because they’ve been told their entire lives that being alone is bad.
 They can’t imagine spending six months not having the attention of a man.

 The men onboard know it.
 Especially the men in positions of power.
 I’ve watched these men use the entertainment department like their own personal fuck buffet.
 Men in their 40s sliding into the DMs of ten different 22 year old dancers until they find the one who’s the most vulnerable.
 Again, life here is merely a microcosm of the world at large, but that doesn’t make it any less gross.
-That said, I have had an absolutely massive and unrequited crush on “the hot captain” for well over a year now and I only just got up the courage to introduce myself to him a week ago so really I’m just bitter.
+That said, I have had an absolutely massive and unrequited crush on “the hot captain” for well over a year now and I only just got up the courage to introduce myself to him a week ago so maybe I’m just bitter.

 To be fair, there isn’t much else to do here other than fraternize and if that’s what tickles your fancy, by all means this is the place to do it.
 Although when you inevitably break up with your ship thang you have to see them everywhere everyday until one of you leaves.
 And then repeat that process for every subsequent contract.
 My friend Whitney refers to these ship ex’s as ghosts, which is the perfect allegory.
 They float through your life on the daily and they may give you a chill but you can chose whether or not to acknowledge them.

 I’m not completely cynical about this shit.
 Sometimes people really do fall in love.
 The same way a few of my friendships here feel very real and long lasting, the same is true for some ship relationships.
-Last year my beautiful friend Katherine was keeping an open mind and an open heart about dating and finally expressed her interest to her ship crush.
+Last year my beautiful friend Kristen was keeping an open mind and an open heart about dating and finally expressed her interest to her ship crush.
 Six months later they were engaged.
 True love works in mysterious ways.
 I could tell you at least five similar stories.
 Will they all last forever?
 Who knows!
 But that’s true no matter what circumstances people meet under.
 It reminds me of the quote from the 90s hit film “Speed” starring Keanu Reeves and Sandra Bullock: “Relationships based on intense circumstances never work”.
 And as we all know, 90’s movies starring Keanu Reeves should be the basis from which we all plan our lives.

 A very fun thing about working on a ship is how many different nationalities work onboard.
 Different departments host different types of people but there are definitely some countries that have a stronger seafarer tradition and therefore are heavily represented.
 First there are always a lot of Filipino and southeast asian crew members.
 There are a lot of people from the Balkans, aka the countries bordering the Adriatic Sea – Croatia, Montenegro, Serbia, etc. There are lots of Brazilians as well as Spaniards and Italians.
 The more senior officers tend to be Italian, Scandinavian or British.
 We’ve got some Germans, South Africans, Indians and Americans.
 Americans tend to be in the entertainment department or in management roles.
 It can be really fun to make friends with people from all over the world and learn about different cultures.
 I’ve gotten pretty good at distinguishing the difference between a northern and a southern British accent.
 If you do end up fooling around with someone from somewhere else, hearing your lover whisper sweet nothings to you in Ukrainian or whatever can be a real gusher, at least it is for me.
 My personal favorite flavor is Italian but all the good Italian men are married or gay because of course they are.
 Most of the straight men are married and love to cheat on their wives.
+I guess rules at sea are similar to Vegas.

 There are about a hundred examples of love and hate that I didn’t cover because there’s literally something new everyday.
 Every vague reference I made has at least 20 real life examples behind it.
-Like the girl who got engaged to the community dick and then he cheated and bragged about it one week before she got back onboard so now she has to suck it up and walk past him everyday on the A1A.
+Like the girl who got engaged to the community dick and then he cheated and bragged about it one week before she got back onboard and now she has to walk past him everyday on the A1A.
 Or the babe who finally stopped fucking the hot dish washer and went for the “nice guy” and fell for him and linked contracts with him and then decided a few months later that she didn’t want anything serious and left him hanging while he was visiting her in another country.
 Or the two guys who used to date the same dude and were super catty about it but then suddenly fell in love with each other and are now planning their wedding for next year.
 It’s a juicy, delicious, caffeinated, sexy soup we live in and I have a front row seat and know exactly where to get the popcorn.

 PS.
 If you think I’m talking about you specifically in this post, no I’m not.